Bring your voice

 Here is how you can help:

-Submit a letter or a brief to Canada’s MPs or federal candidates.
+Submit a letter or a brief to Canada’s Members of Parliament.

 Brain Injury Canada has prepared a white paper in both English and French to assist when writing to or speaking with federal candidates.
 Click on the links below.